Neo23x0/yarGen/README.md

                        identifier.db)

 General Options:
+  --dropzone           Dropzone mode - monitors a directory [-m] for new
+                       samples to processWARNING: Processed files will be deleted!
   --nr                 Do not recursively scan directories --oe                 Only scan executable extensions EXE, DLL, ASP, JSP,
                        PHP, BIN, INFECTED